Crimson Fox: Vivian and Constance D'Aramis

 The sisters ran Revson, a major Parisian perfume company (which may perhaps explain the origin of their pheromone powers).
 To make their heroic actions easier, they faked Constance's death, so that one of them could operate as Crimson Fox (La Renard Rouge or La Renard Rousse in French) while the other attended business functions.
 Readers of her/their comic book appearances could easily tell the difference between the two due to Vivian's more pronounced French accent.
 She was also always portrayed as a more carefree and outgoing woman than her sister.
 Both sisters (first Vivian, and later Constance) fell in love with fellow hero Metamorpho.

 The first two Crimson Foxes are deceased.
-Vivian D'Aramis met her fate at the hands of French supervillain Puanteur in Justice League International #104 (October 1995).
-Puanteur died in the same issue.
-When the Justice League Europe team was reformed as La Fraternité de Justice et Liberté, the team did not know that member Icemaiden had been surreptitiously replaced by the daughter of supervillain The Mist.
-This new Mist killed three members of the team, including slitting Constance D'Aramis' throat, in Starman (vol. 2) #38.
+Vivian D'Aramis was killed by French supervillain Puanteur in Justice League America #104 (1995).
+When the Justice League Europe team was reformed as La Fraternité de Justice et Liberté, the team did not know that member Icemaiden had been surreptitiously replaced by Nash, the daughter of supervillain Mist.
+Nash killed Constance D'Aramis, Blue Devil, and Amazing Man in Starman #38 (1998).

 Unrevealed

-One Year Later in the pages of Green Lantern (vol. 4) #11, (June 2006), it was revealed that a new woman has taken the mantle of the Crimson Fox, again operating as a French superhero in Paris.
+One Year Later in the pages of Green Lantern (vol. 4) #11 (2006), it was revealed that a new woman has taken the mantle of Crimson Fox, again operating as a French superhero in Paris.
 She was unwillingly pressed into service and membership by the Global Guardians, who intended to pursue Green Lantern.

 The new Crimson Fox told Hal Jordan that she is the heiress to the D'Aramis fortune, though her specific relationship to Vivian and Constance, as family or otherwise, remains unknown.